tazzzzzzz/image-sharing-dbms/README.md

 2. It has been ensured that no attributes depend upon non-prime attributes.
 Thus, no transitive dependencies are observed.
 Thus, 3NF can be observed to be followed.

+#### BCNF
+1. 3NF has been enforced.
+2. In all the relations that require a composite primary key, no non-prime attribute can be used to derive the any part of the composite key, i.e., a candidate key.
+Thus, BCNF is expected to be enforced.

+#### 4NF
+1. BCNF has been enforced.
+2. All the relations either have a single primary key.
+Relations that have composite keys, do not exhibit multi-valued dependency (due to lack of independent attributes (since B,C are expected to be dependent for multi-value dependency to be observed between A,B,C)), or have only two columns.
+Thus, it can be inferred that 4NF is in place.

+#### 5NF and Lossless Decomposition
+1. 4NF has been enforced.
+2. A few relations, have been decomposed into more relations, in an attempt to follow the previously mentioned normal forms.
+However, it is done in such a manner, such that atleast one attribute in the decomposed relations is the candidate key in the parent relation.
+Decomposition is done in such a manner that their join will not lead to loss of data/redundant data, and join dependencies are regulated.
+Thus, lossless decomposition can be observed, and it can be inferred that 5NF is in place.

 ## Getting Started
 Run the below given commands on an instance of a mysql server.